 - Exit surveys and interviews.
-Review, revise and consistently execute exit surveys and interviews to understand why people separate from UCOP and if there are trends in the types of roles or employee type that turnover more frequently.
+Review, revise and consistently execute exit surveys and interviews to understand why people separate from UCOP and whether there are trends in the types of roles or employee type that turn over more frequently.
 This will provide updated and current metrics to inform on the progress of our retention efforts. - Research industry best practices.
-Determine the best format and process for conducting targeted stay interviews by reviewing industry best practices.
-Leveraging the existing systemwide process will also be investigated.
-Stay interviews will provide insight into the behavioral characteristics and drivers that foster long-term employment at UCOP. - Systemwide engagement survey data.
-Review and evaluate bi-annual, systemwide engagement survey results to establish a baseline of engagement and to determine if our retention strategies are successful.
+Determine the best format and process for conducting targeted stay interviews by reviewing industry best practices and investigating the existing systemwide process.
+Stay interviews and "Engaging Conversations" will provide insight into the behavioral characteristics and drivers that foster long-term employment at UCOP. - Systemwide engagement survey data.
+Review and evaluate bi-annual systemwide engagement survey results to establish a baseline of engagement and to determine if our retention strategies are successful.

-Promote Current Flexible Work Policy
+D.3.4 Promote Current Flexible Work Policy

 UCOP currently has a flexible work policy in place.
-Based on anecdotal feedback, this policy is underutilized and there appears to be a lack of consistent understanding on the nature of the policy and how to implement.
+Based on anecdotal feedback, this policy is underutilized and there appears to be a lack of consistent understanding of the policy and how to implement it.
 Tangentially, managers may not have a clear understanding of best practices for managing employees in a flexible work arrangement.

 A strategy will be developed to clarify and acculturate the use of the current flexible work policy for UCOP.
-To promote a shift in culture research-based education will be provided to managers on the organizational benefit of this workplace program as it supports retention efforts According to Gallup, 51% of employees say they would change jobs for one that offered them a flexible schedule with and 37% would do the same for the ability to work where they want at least part of the time.
+To promote a shift in culture, managers will receive research-based education on the organizational benefit of this workplace program as it supports retention efforts.
+According to Gallup,

+51% of employees say they would change jobs for one that offered them a flexible schedule and 37% would do the same for the ability to work where they want at least part of the time.
 Gallup also found that employees who spend at least some (but not all) of their time working remotely have higher engagement than those who don't ever work remotely.
-The autonomy and flexibility could give rise to higher performance and greater connections between employees and their company.
+The autonomy and flexibility of occasional remote work could give rise to higher performance and greater connections between employees and their company.
 Remote working is on the rise.
 According to a 2016 Society for Human Resource Management (SHRM) study, 60% of companies offer their employees telecommuting opportunities.
-In addition to education, training and tools for managers to support the supervision of employees participating in a flexible work arrangement will be provided.
+In addition to education, managers will receive training and tools to support the supervision of employees participating in a flexible work arrangement.

-D.1.4 Employee Development Strategy
+D. 4 Employee Development Strategy